Skip to main content

 tip

-You can explore the full URDF of the UlixArm in the ulixarm_description package.
+You can browse the full URDF of the UlixArm in the ulixarm_description package.

 note

-You may notice .xacro files alongside the URDF — don't be alarmed.
-Xacro (XML Macros) is a preprocessor for URDF that allows you to use variables, math expressions, and macros to avoid repetition and keep descriptions clean.
-It compiles down to a standard URDF at runtime.
+You may notice .xacro files alongside the URDF.
+Xacro (XML Macros) is a preprocessor for URDF that introduces support for variables, math expressions, and reusable macros, keeping robot descriptions concise and maintainable.
+Xacro files are automatically compiled into standard URDF at runtime.

 tip